 1870 - Joseph Bennett Jnr (elder son of JB Snr) joins the Company and works through to the early 1940's!

 1880 - Three parties (Henry & Joseph Bennett, John Barker and John Brown) purchase land between Corporation Road and Adam Smith Street, alongside Alexandra Road.
-Lots were drawn to split the land and the Bennetts got the third nearest to Alexandra Dock.
+Lots were drawn to split the land and the Bennetts got the third nearest to the Alexandra Dock.
 A new sawmill and cresote plant was built on this land, the sawmill remained in use until about 1918 and the creosote plant right up to the 1950's.
 In the same year Francis Bennett (younger son of JB Snr) joins the company and remains as a partner until 1946.

 1889 - Shipping.
 The wider family of Bennetts & Co and Wm Bennett & Sons (fish manure manufacturers) invest in steamships which trade general cargo world wide.
 In all 10 ships were owned over a 22 year period until 1911, they were all named after the Anglo-Saxon administrative areas of Lincolnshire, for example "Aslacoe".